rclone/rclone/docs/content/docs.md

 If you run `rclone config file` you will see where the default location is for you.

-Use this flag to override the config location, eg `rclone --config=".myconfig" .config`.
+Use this flag to override the config location, e.g. `rclone --config=".myconfig" .config`.

 ### --contimeout=TIME ###